Finch-API/finch-docs/docs/Employer/Deduction [Beta]/3-Individual.md

 ***

-## Get a deduction
+## Get enrollments

-**Info**: Retrieve the configuration of a [deduction](https://developer.tryfinch.com/docs/reference/docs/Employer/Deduction%20%5BBeta%5D/2-Company.md) an individual is added to
+**Info**: Retrieve the configuration of a [deduction](https://developer.tryfinch.com/docs/reference/docs/Employer/Deduction%20%5BBeta%5D/2-Company.md) an individual is enrolled to

 ### Request